Everrette Thompson: High school

-College football
+College career

 Thompson played for the University of Washington Huskies from 2008 to 2011.
 In his freshman year (2008), he played in 11 of the Huskies 12 games, starting in the final 3 games of the season.
 In his sophomore year, he played in 10 of 12 games, starting in 3 of the games.
 In his junior year, he started in all 13 games — at defensive tackle and at defensive end.
 In his final year, he also started in all 13 games — three at defensive tackle and the final 10 at defensive end.

-Professional (NFL) football
+Professional career

 Thompson tried out for the Arizona Cardinals at their May 2012 rookie mini-camp.
 He remained a free agent until August 2012, when he was signed by the Cardinals.
 He played in four games in August 2012.
+He was released in 2014.

-Post-NFL career
+Coaching career

-Thompson has been an assistant coach, responsible for the line backers, at Phoenix College since August 2015.
-Thompson GA at Northern Arizona University in 2018 then became the Defensive line coach in 2019 - present.
+In 2015, Thompson was hired as the special teams coordinator, linebackers coach, and defensive line coach for Phoenix College.

+In 2018, Thompson was joined Northern Arizona as a graduate assistant.
+The following year he was promoted to defensive line coach.

+In 2022, Thompson was hired as a defensive quality control coach for Cal Poly.
+In 2023, he was promoted to offensive quality control coach and special teams quality control coach.
+In 2024, he was promoted once again, this time to special teams coordinator and assistant offensive line coach.

+In 2025, Thompson was hired as an assistant defensive line coach for Washington State.